How do you hire the best people to help your organisation be more resilient? What are the qualities and skills to look for in job candidates?

 Here's one reason why hiring talented professionals to bolster your company's resilience is a business imperative: Research firm Gartner predicts that by 2020, 75% of organisations will experience "visible" business disruptions due to a gap in infrastructure and operations skills, an increase from just under 20% in 2016.

 Recognising the need, companies are increasingly focused on hiring for resilience.
 In Sungard AS' recent survey of 500 C-suite professionals in U.S. companies with 500+ employees, 82% say they planned to increase business continuity recruitment this year — while 77% agree that accessing the right skills for business continuity is indeed a challenge.

 In this post, we'll share strategies and tips to help you hire top talent who can help take business resilience to the next level.

 Skills to Consider When Hiring for Business Resilience

 1. Project management skills:

-Effective resilience programs help an organization's employees get back to where they need to be after a disruption.
-That means you need people in various roles who can develop and manage a series of discrete steps to prevent, minimize, and if possible, avoid disruptions — as well as to resume operations as quickly as possible afterwards.
+Effective resilience programs help an organisation's employees get back to where they need to be after a disruption.
+That means you need people in various roles who can develop and manage a series of discrete steps to prevent, minimise, and if possible, avoid disruptions — as well as to resume operations as quickly as possible afterwards.
 As a result, not all resilience-related roles should be focused on individuals with heavy STEM skills.
 You should also look to hire detail-oriented people with exceptional project management skills.

 2. Crisis communications skills: